-“Humor in America” will be held on the campus Roosevelt University in downtown Chicago from July 12-15.
-The conference will feature paper panels and roundtables on all aspects of American humor and/or any subject related to Mark Twain.
+“Comedy/Humor” will be held on the campus of the University of Texas at Austin from June 18-20, 2020.
+The conference will feature paper panels and roundtables on all aspects of American humor, American comedy, and all thing and topics inbetween.

-Please send proposals to email@example.com by February 1, 2018.
-Notifications will be sent by March 1.
-Please feel free to contact the conference organizers, Tracy Wuster, Larry Howe, and Pete Kunze, with any questions at firstname.lastname@example.org.
+Please send proposals to firstname.lastname@example.org by February 3, 2020.
+Notifications will be sent by March 20.
+Please feel free to contact the conference organizers with any questions at email@example.com.

 Proposals for paper presentations of 15-17 minutes should consist of a 250-word proposal and A/V requests.

 Proposals for organized roundtables of 8-10 minute statements from each participant with significant time for discussion.
 Include an overview of 100 words for the overall theme, a brief description of each presenter’s topic, a proposed Chair (not required), and A/V requests.

 NOTE: you may participate in one roundtable and give one paper.